ETrun/ETrun/README.md

 Compiling
 =========

-Host refers to the OS used to compile.
+`Host`: OS used to compile.
-Target refers to the OS where the game will be executed.
+`Target`: OS where the game will be executed.

 <table>
 	<tr>